replit/replit.github.io/repls/http-servers.md

 <iframe height="400px" width="100%" src="https://repl.it/@timmy_i_chen/flask-boilerplate?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

-We highly recommend using `requirements.txt` or `package.json` files for Python and Node/Express, respectively.
-See our documentation on [libraries](/repls/packages) for more information on dependencies.
+Our [package manager](https://github.com/replit/upm) will create `requirements.txt`/`package.json` files automatically in your repls.
+See our documentation on [packages](/repls/packages) for more information on how to install and manage dependencies.

 Private keys to external services or APIs can be kept in an `.env` file.
 See our documentation on [secret keys](/repls/secret-keys).